At the Feet of the Master: Authorship debate

-The identity of the author has been the subject of debate, starting with the appearance of the first edition.
+The identity of the author has been debated since the appearance of the first edition.
 It has been proposed that Leadbeater was the actual producer of the work; this proposition has had opponents as well as supporters.
 Shortly after the original publication, the matter found its way to court in India.
 It was brought up during a custody battle over Krishnamurti between Besant and Jiddu Narayaniah, Krishnamurti's father.
 Narayaniah believed the book was "fathered" on Krishnamurti in order to promote his messianic credentials, citing as one proof the boy's poor prior knowledge of English.
 In related litigation, Besant alleged The Hindu newspaper was in contempt over the "publication of certain correspondence ... relating to the authorship of the book At the feet of the Master.

 Since the original publication, statements reputedly made by Krishnamurti have appeared in a variety of sources, implying he accepted or rejected authorship; his own recorded statements on the matter have been subject to interpretation.
 Decades after the original publication, he stated that he had no memory of writing it, although he did not discount the possibility.

 As the original notes by Krishnamurti are missing, the extent of any differences with Leadbeater's typescript and with the original published edition is not clear.
 The debate regarding the role of Krishnamurti in the production and promotion of this work persisted, a century after its original publication.